simplertasks/aicommandscript/examples/AICS-master-template.md

 - Runtime Directive: AICS are explicit AI instructions.
 Follow them directly, not as code.
 - Whether this script is pasted, loaded from file, or URL - follow all instructions instructions exactly as written.
 - Comments: Lines starting with "!!" are comments, used to guide both the AI and the script author.
-- comments can be used to assign a value. i.e, "text: !! summarize part two".
+- Comments can be used to assign a value. i.e, "text: !! summarize part two".
 - Tokens: Anything inside [[…]] gets replaced at runtime with its value or an entire template.
 - Always render all markdown unless told otherwise.
 - "- - - -…" are simply dividers for readability.